 The account “Cash” will be credited when a company pays a bill.

-63) Mention what is assets minus liabilities?
+63) What are assets minus liabilities?

-The difference between accumulated depreciation and depreciation expense is that
+The difference between accumulated depreciation and depreciation expense is that:

 66) List out some of the examples for liability accounts?